Article

 Solving operational challenges requires more than deploying a single solution in a vacuum or relying on a particular technology.
 Three key questions must be considered at the outset:

-- What is the real business problem are we solving?
+1. What is the real business problem we are solving?

 Thinking in these terms — consistently viewing both problems and solutions through the lens of operational action as they arise — will inevitably lead to economies of scale, making the associated use cases identified quicker and less expensive to implement, while reducing the number of data and process siloes in the process.